Synthetixio/SIPs/sip-x.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 This proposal aims to introduce an sMATIC synth.
 MATIC is the native token of Polygon, an ethereum side chain which uses a combination of a plasma bridge/PoS-bridge to enable transfers between Ethereum and Polygon.
 Polygon is an EVM compatible sidechain which can support most dapps built on ETH.
 The Market cap of MATIC is $9B as of this writing with a daily trade volume of over $2B across exchanges such as Binance, Coinbase, OKEx, Huobi and Kraken and others.
-Chainlink already supports a price feed for MATIC so the deployment of an sMATIC synth would be completed in a traditional fashion.
+Chainlink already supports a price feed for MATIC, thus the deployment of sMATIC be completed in the same way as any traditional crypto synth.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
-Deploy an sMATIC synth for trading on Kwenta with 100 bps fee, using the MATIC chainlink price feed.
+Deploy sMATIC for trading on Kwenta with 100 bps fee, using the MATIC chainlink price feed.

 ## Motivation
 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->